John-Frye/baltimore-charleston-regression-on-race-income-teen-pregnancy/README.md

 ![alt_text](https://github.com/John-Frye/baltimore-charleston-regression-on-race-income-teen-pregnancy/blob/master/Baltimore%20Regression%20Screenshot.png)

-The R squared value for Baltimore's linear regression is roughly 0.36, which means that our ability to predict teenage pregnancy rates based on household income and fraction non-white is also fairly weak.
+The R squared value for Baltimore's linear regression is roughly 0.36, which means that we can only predict around 36% of our data on teenage pregnancy rates based on household income and fraction non-white.
+The standard error of Baltimore's linear regression is 0.047, or 4.7% if adjusted for the same units as the teenage pregnancy rate.

-The standard error dfkjghfdkjghkjdfhgjkdfhgjk.

 The coefficients for houshold income and fraction non-white in Baltimore are -1.18E-5 and 0.078 respectively, indicating that increasing household income has a negative effect on teenage pregnancy rates and fraction non-white has a positive effect on teenage pregnancy rates.